Abhisshek717/Portfolio/README.md

 ```
-And the page Opens in  http://localhost:3000/ web browser
+And the page Opens in  http://localhost:3000/ web browser.

 ```
 # Design